Content StrategyJanuary 15, 202615 min read

 To measure the impact of topic clusters on AI citations:

-• Cluster coverage analysis: Track how many subtopics you cover using Topic Cluster Builder
+• Cluster coverage analysis: Track how many subtopics you cover using Topic Cluster Builder.
+Monitor coverage gaps and identify opportunities to expand clusters.

 • Citation tracking: Monitor citation rates for hub and spoke pages